-Structure in Coaldale.
-I photographed this while inside the shack and I was drawn to the blue tarp.
-When I returned this summer, the shed had been dismantled.
+I photographed inside this shack in Coaldale, PA.
+I was drawn to the blue tarp and when I returned this summer, the shack was gone.

 Moffat Coal has Ephemerals